StateSmith/StateSmith/docs/quickstart1/quick-start.md

 ![picture 8](images/expected-error-count-var.png)

 The problem is that there is no `count` variable in our program yet.
-Unless otherwise told with expansions, StateSmith outputs the same code that you write.
+Without expansions, StateSmith outputs the same code that you write.

 ![picture 9](images/count-var-error-source.png)